Mr-Un1k0d3r/PoisonHandler/README.md

-module-import .\Execute-PoisonHandler.ps1; Execute-PoisonHandler -ComputerName host -Payload "command to run" -Handler ms-handler-name module-import .\Execute-PoisonHandler.ps1; Execute-PoisonHandler -ComputerName host -Payload "command to run" -Username MrUn1k0d3r -Password Password module-import .\Execute-PoisonHandler.ps1; Execute-PoisonHandler -ComputerName host -Payload "command to run" -Username MrUn1k0d3r -Password Password -UseRunDLL32 True
+module-import .\Execute-PoisonHandler.ps1; Execute-PoisonHandler -ComputerName host -Payload "command to run" -Handler ms-handler-name module-import .\Execute-PoisonHandler.ps1; Execute-PoisonHandler -ComputerName host -Payload "command to run" -Username MrUn1k0d3r -Password Password module-import .\Execute-PoisonHandler.ps1; Execute-PoisonHandler -ComputerName host -Payload "command to run" -Username MrUn1k0d3r -Password Password -UseRunDLL32 True module-import .\Execute-PoisonHandler.ps1; Execute-PoisonHandler -ComputerName host -Payload "command to run" -Username MrUn1k0d3r -Password Password -RemoteCommand "custom command to run the handler"
 ```

+The `-RemoteCommand` switch can be used to specify the remote command used. the handler name will be appended at the end automatically.

+# Command that can be used

+* rundll32 url.dll,FileProtocolHandler
+* rundll32 url.dll,OpenURL
+* explorer
+* start

 # To do
 * add more way to execute the protocol handler